 - The use of computer systems and ICT provided by the University is governed by the Computer Systems Regulations.

 - The University of Waikato is committed to implementing sustainable practices on its campus.
-The University's Environmental Sustainability Policy sets out the framework for the University's approach to environmental sustainability.
+The University's Sustainability Plan sets out the framework for the University's approach to environmental sustainability.

 - Smoking, including vaping and the use of e-cigarettes, on University property or in any University vehicle is prohibited under the University's Smoke Free Policy.

 - The use of alcohol on campus is governed by the University's Alcohol on University Premises Policy.

 - Under delegation of the Vice-Chancellor, the Director of Campus Operations and Risk Management or the Campus Security and Emergency Manager may give directions from time to time, at their discretion, to control excessive noise on University premises.

 - The safety and supervision of children on University premises are governed by the University's Children on Campus Policy.